 Ph.D.
 Integrative Biology, University of California, Berkeley

 Darko is an evolutionary biologist interested in the historical processes that create biodiversity, particularly looking at oceanic islands.
 He combines field surveys with museum work to answer questions about phylogenetics, population genetics and genome assembly.
 Currently, he is a Research Associate at the California Academy of Sciences and previously did a PostDoc between that institution and the University of California, Santa Cruz.
 He earned his Ph.D. from the University of California, Berkeley studying the temporal dynamic of an adaptive radiation of Hawaiian spiders.
 His Master in Ecology and Evolution, and Bachelors in Biology are from the Universidad de Chile.
-He has been faculty on several OTS courses and co-coordinated the 2018 REU program at Las Cruces.
+He has been faculty on several OTS courses, as well as co-coordinate graduate Field Ecology and the REU program at Las Cruces.

 Carlos Garcia-Robledo, University of Connecticut

 Students will have the opportunity to interact, be taught by and participate in group field projects with faculty from many different universities and research interests.

 Housing & Meals